zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

   :load-path "lisp/ox-leanpub")
 ```

-Next, load my `ox-leanpub-book` module (also available at  <https://github.com/zzamboni/ox-leanpub/tree/book-and-markua>).
-It defines a new export backend called `leanpub-book`, which adds three additional items in the LeanPub export section:
+The exporters above take care of converting org-mode to the corresponding formats, but producing a Leanpub book also requires exporting the files in a [specific file and directory structure](https://leanpub.com/manual/read#how-the-list-of-files-in-book-txt-works-in-bitbucket-mode).
+The `ox-leanpub-book` module (also available at  <https://github.com/zzamboni/ox-leanpub/tree/book-and-markua>) defines a new export backend called `leanpub-book`, which adds three additional items in the LeanPub export section:

 -   "Multifile: Whole book", which exports the whole book as one-file-per-chapter;
 -   "Multifile: Subset", which exports only the chapters that should be included in `Subset.txt` (if any), according to the rules listed below.
 I use this together with `#+LEANPUB_WRITE_SUBSET: current` in my files to quickly export only the current chapter, to be able to quickly preview it using [LeanPub's subset-preview feature](https://leanpub.com/help/manual#subsetpreview);